dhrmdtt42/kali.jersey/README.md

  Response

- if data found successfully then user will get updated data("name":"sanju","pass":"9865sdfa") and with message Successfully updatedor Deleted. if  unsuccessfull then user will get HTTP status 404 user does not exist.
+ if data found successfully then user will get updated data("name":"sanju","pass":"9865sdfa") and with message Successfully updated or Deleted. if  unsuccessfull then user will get HTTP status 404 user does not exist.